jingqi-zhuang/sp500forecast/README.md

 # S&P 500 Index Forecasting

+**Markets are reacting to global shocks—can we predict what’s next for the S&P 500?**

 <img src="images/SP500.png" style="width:40%;" />

+With events like Trump’s tariffs sending ripples through the financial world, understanding and forecasting market movements is more important than ever.

-To forecast the S&P 500 Index, I applied both classical **time series analysis** using the ARIMA model and deep learning techniques with **Recurrent Neural Networks (RNN)**, including stacked **LSTM** architectures.
-The dataset includes daily S&P 500 closing prices from January 2000 to April 1, 2025.
-These models were evaluated and compared based on their predictive performance and ability to capture underlying market trends.
+In this project, I tackled the challenge of predicting the S&P 500 Index using both classical ARIMA time series models and deep learning approaches with Recurrent Neural Networks (RNN), including stacked LSTM architectures.
+Using daily closing price data from January 2000 to April 1, 2025, I compared these models on their ability to forecast future trends and capture the complex dynamics of the stock market.

 ## Part 1: Time Series Analysis